Large homogeneous submatrices: General matrices--Proof of

 For every $i\in [k]$, define the graph $G_i$ on vertex set $V$ as follows.
 We join $a$ and $b$ in $V$ by an edge if the submatrix of $A_i$ induced by rows $\{a,b\}$ does not contain the $i$'th column of $P$.
 As $A$ is $P$-free, $\bigcup_{i\in [k]}G_{i}$ must be the complete graph on $V$.

 Let us make some observations about these graphs.
 First of all, if the $i$'th column of $P$ is all-0, then $G_i$ is empty because $A_i$ has an all-0 column.
 Note also that $P$ can have at most one all-1 column, otherwise it would not be acyclic.
 Finally (and crucially), if the $i$'th column of $P$ is not homogeneous, then $G_i$ is a comparability graph.
 Indeed, suppose that the $i$'th column of $P$ is $ $.
 For a row $r\in V$, let $X_{r}$ be the set of columns $s$ such that $A_i(r,s)=0$.
 Then for $r,r'\in V$, where $r<r'$, we have that $r$ and $r'$ are joined by an edge in $G_{i}$ if and only if $X_{r}\subs X_{r'}$.
-Hence, $G_i$ is the same as the comparability graph of the containment poset of the sets $X_r$.
+As the relation $\{(r,r') : r<r' \mbox{ and } X_r\subs X_{r'}\}$ is easily seen to be a poset, $G_i$ is indeed a comparability graph.
 A similar argument works if the $i$'th column of $P$ is $ $.

 Let $K\subs [k]$ be the set of inhomogeneous columns in $P$, and let $G=\bigcup_{i\in K} G_i$.
 By \Cref{thm:poset}, either some $G_i$ or the complement of $G$ contains a complete bipartite graph with parts of size $m=f_k(|V|)$.
 First suppose that $G_i$ contains $K_{m,m}$ for some $i\in K$.
 We may assume by symmetry that the $i$'th column of $P$ is $ $ .
 Let $v\in V$ be the first row in $A_i$ that appears in this $K_{m,m}$.
 Then $v$ is adjacent to a set $W\subs V$ of $m$ rows below it, and $X_v\subs X_w$ for every $w\in W$.
 Recall that $|X_v|\ge \frac{\eps n}{8k}$ by the construction of $A_i$, so $A_i[W\times X_i]$ is an $m\times \frac{\eps n}{8k}$ all-0 submatrix of $A$, as needed.